Glossary of Business Insurance Terms

 If you’re sued under a strict liability tort (wrongful act) scenario, your attorney may raise one or more common legal defenses.
 These include:

-How can a small business owner gain protection against a strict liability lawsuit?
+How else can a small business owner protect against a strict liability lawsuit?

-The key is to focus on liability exposures when a product is being designed:
+In addition to insurance, which serves as your financial backstop, you should focus on liability exposures when a product is being designed, as well as:

 • Rely on your engineers and legal team to identify potential defects and safety concerns before a product enters manufacturing.